edubkendo/datomex/README.md

 ```

 ## TODO
-- Use `erldn` to make working with the data and queries nicer
+- Use `exdn` to make working with the data and queries nicer
 - Add docs